-Stochastic printing is far superior than conventional printing halftone dots because of their ability to render incredible detail.
+FM screening is far superior than conventional halftone dots because of their ability to render incredible detail.

 Raster Image Processors are now running Adobe PDF Print Engine 2 software replacing Postscript.
 That’s why PDFs are the standard for submitting files for press.